 The reservation fee is $40 and $70 for 2 days.
-Meanwhile, general admission fee is $35 and $65 for 2 days and free for kids under 12.
-Pit gates and tickets windows will be opened at 2 PM and 4 PM, respectively.
+Meanwhile, the general admission fee is $35 and $65 for 2 days and free for kids under 12.
+Pit gates and ticket windows will be opened at 2 PM and 4 PM, respectively.
 The opening ceremony will start at 7 PM Central Time.

 World of Outlaws NOS Energy Drink Sprint Cars will race at Jacksonville Speedway, 110 S Westgate.
 Any reservation and ticketing should be made by phone at (217) 317-3653.
 Smoking is allowed outside grandstand.
 The closest airport is KSPI.

 Before the Crowns Showdown will take place at Eldora Speedway, 13929 State Route 118.
 The competitors are to win $10,000.
-General admission fee is $29 and free for ages 12 and under.
+The general admission fee is $29 and free for ages 12 and under.
 Reservation seats are for $34.
 Parking cost is $5 or free, and smoking should only be in designated areas.
 James M. Cox Dayton International Airport is the closest one.

 Named Commonwealth Clash, the event will be held at Lernerville Speedway, 313 N Pike Rd in Sarver.
 The racers will fight over $10,000.

 The reservation fee is $32 for adults and $26 for students (6 to 12 years old).
-Meanwhile, general admission fee is $30 and $25 for students.
+Meanwhile, the general admission fee is $30 and $25 for students.
 Kids under 11 are free to watch while camping price is $75 all weekend.

 Smoking policy for this event warns people not to smoke in the grandstands.
-If you want to go there, you can go by plane to closest airport Pittsburgh Int.
+If you want to go there, you can go by plane to the closest airport Pittsburgh Int.